-As an expat family moving to New York City with children, wading through the barrage of city schools to make a suitable selection can be an extremely daunting task.
-The decision on what type of school expats send their children to in New York may play a significant part in which neighbourhood they choose to live in as well.
-Public school attendance is based on school zones, so expats who want their children to attend a public school in New York will need to ensure they can find and afford a place in that catchment area.
-Those opting to send their child to a private or international school in New York will have more flexibility, as admissions aren't governed by the student's address.
+Public school attendance is based on school zones, so parents who want their children to attend a public school in New York will need to ensure they can find and afford a place in that catchment area.
+Those who send their child to a private or international school in New York will have more flexibility, as the student's address doesn't govern admissions.

 Public schools in New York City

-The New York state public school system is the USA's largest, with an enrolment of close to 3 million.
+The New York State public school system is the USA's largest, with an enrolment of nearly 2.5 million.
 There are more than 4,000 public schools throughout the state, which can range from first-rate to totally inadequate.

-There are a number of charter schools in New York.
-Though classified as public schools, charter schools have more freedom and flexibility in terms of teaching style, school policies and academic programmes.
+There are several charter and magnet schools in New York.
+Though classified as public schools, charter and magnet schools have more freedom and flexibility regarding teaching style, school policies and academic programmes.
 These schools operate on a performance-based contract with the government.

 Private schools in New York City

-New York is home to many private schools that are extremely competitive academically.
+New York is home to many private schools that are exceptionally academically competitive.
 Many also have stringent application procedures, so waiting lists can be long and prospective students must often pass academic tests and interviews.

 In general, the standard of education at private schools tends to be better than at the average public school.
-Private schools also usually have better facilities that allow their students to pursue extra-curricular activities such as sport and music to a higher level.
+Private schools also usually have superior facilities that allow their students to pursue extra-curricular activities such as sports and music to a higher level.

 The downside of private school education in New York is the high fees.
-Expat parents will also need to budget for other costs such as uniforms, textbooks, extra-curricular classes and field trips.
+Newly arrived parents must also budget for other costs such as uniforms, textbooks, extra-curricular classes and field trips.

 International schools in New York City